skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > need.
 So, I'm pulling Beck from the party for now.
 >
 > Eric (Thu'fir), Joe (Thordek), and Bogan (Enoch) really surprised me
 > with their generosity.
-I think they DID care about Beck.
-This was a
+I think they *did* care about Beck.
+This was
-> significant percent of their cash, for all of them.
+> a significant percent of their cash, for all of them.

 They finish their drinks and head off for bed at the Inn.